The name of this Association shall be THE SOCIETY OF UNIVERSITY SURGEONS.

 Ethics and Conflict of Interest Committee

-The Research Committee shall consist of the 2 Co-Chairpersons and 12 additional members representing multiple diverse fields of surgical research who will be recommended by the Co-Chairs and appointed by the President.
-The Co-Chairpersons of the Committee, appointed by the President with approval of the Executive Council, shall serve staggered 2-year terms.
-The 12 additional members will serve staggered 2 year terms.
+The Research Committee shall consist of the two Co-Chairs, the National Association for Biomedical Research (NABR) Representative, and twelve additional members representing multiple diverse fields of surgical research who will be recommended by the Co-Chairs and appointed by the President.
+The Co-Chairs of the Committee, appointed by the President with approval of the Executive Council, shall serve staggered two-year terms.
+The twelve additional members will serve staggered two year terms.
 The charge of the committee is to support and promote high-quality surgical research through education, advocacy, collaboration, and mentorship.